MicrosoftDocs/learn/learn-pr/azure/intro-to-microsoft-purview/includes/3-how-microsoft-purview-works.md

 * ORC
 * Document file types (.doc, pdf, xls, etc.)

 You can select which system and custom classification rules you want to run.
-The system classification rules are the same as the sensitive information types in Microsoft 365, which will let you extend your sensitivity labeling policies in the Microsoft 365 Compliance Center to Microsoft Purview supported stores.
+The system classification rules are the same as the sensitive information types in Microsoft 365, which will let you extend your sensitivity labeling policies in the Microsoft Purview compliance portal to Microsoft Purview supported stores.

 ### Classification
 Metadata is used to help describe the data that is being scanned and made available in the catalog.
 During the configuration of a scan set, you can specify classification rules to apply during the scan that will also serve as metadata.
 The classification rules fall under five major categories:

 * Government - covers attributes such as government identity cards, driver license numbers, passport numbers, etc.
 * Financial - covers attributes such as bank account numbers or credit card numbers.
-* Personal - personally identifiable information such as a person's age, date of birth, email address, phone number, etc.
+* Personal - personal information such as a person's age, date of birth, email address, phone number, etc.
 * Security - attributes like passwords that may be stored.
 * Miscellaneous - attributes not covered in the other categories.